 iii) As a consequence of the development and discussion of this new alternative, the participants in the process gained a better understanding of the value trade-offs existing between the attributes under consideration, e.g. they realized that, when considering a system of parking lots, they are willing to accept a weaker performance on the "aesthetical impact on the landscape" if the location of the parking is less central.
-Preferences are indeed constructed [8] and the learning effect which takes place during the decision making process is one of the most important impacts of Decision Analysis.
+Preferences are indeed constructed [12] and the learning effect which takes place during the decision making process is one of the most important impacts of Decision Analysis.

-- iv) What generated innovation in this case study was the opportunity for a change in one of the variables/constraints, i.e. the possible increase in the available budget thanks to the opportunity to apply for external funding.
-This highlights that a possible best practice for multi attribute decision making processes, always depending on the - specific characteristics of the problem under analysis, might be to compute an overall performance score for each alternative for the benefit-type of attributes and an overall performance score for each alternative for the cost-type of attributes and only after combining these two scores.
-This would indeed allow to avoid constraining the solution space due to the available cost and stimulate the search for better and more creative alternatives.
+iv) What generated novelty in this case study was the opportunity for a change in one of the variables/constraints, i.e. the possible increase in the available budget thanks to the opportunity to apply for external funding.
+This highlights that a possible best practice for multi attribute decision making processes, always depending on the specific characteristics of the problem under analysis, might be to compute an overall performance score for each alternative for the benefit-type of attributes and an overall performance score for each alternative for the cost-type of attributes and only after combining these two scores.
+This would indeed allow to avoid constraining the solution space due to the available budget and stimulate the search for better and more creative alternatives.
+It is worth highlighting that in this case study the opportunity for a change in one of the variables concerned the possible increase of the available budget, in other policy contexts the change may concern other variables which may not be easily included in the initial negotiation process.

-Thanks to the analysis of the above case studies, we have identified two main reasons that can initiate an innovation mechanism: i) dissatisfaction (of the client, of the analyst or of the relevant stakeholders, especially when we are dealing with public policies) with respect to the solutions currently proposed to the decision making problem; and ii) opportunity for a change in one of the variables/ constraints (e.g. increase in the available budget).
-These two innovation activation mechanisms echo two well-known reasons for theory change [3], i.e. revision (i.e. an internal modification) and update expectations of the client/stakeholders and an update corresponded to the discovery that something has changed in the context of the project, e.g. the budget.
-In our two studies, the consequence of the presence of a dissatisfaction feeling or a new opportunity is a change in a variable of the decision model (in case study 1, the GW consumption which is not considered 0 anymore but can have positive values and, in case study 2,
+Thanks to the analysis of the above case studies, we have identified two possible reasons for an expansion of the solution space: i) dissatisfaction (of the client, of the analyst or of the relevant stakeholders, especially when we are dealing with public policies) with respect to the solutions currently proposed to the decision making problem; and ii) opportunity for a change in one of the variables/ constraints (e.g. increase in the available budget).
+These two mechanisms echo two well-known reasons for theory change [4], i.e. revision (i.e. an internal modification) and update (i.e. an external modification).
+In our case the revision corresponded to the discovery that something has changed in the context of the project, e.g. the budget.
+In our two studies, the consequence of the presence of a dissatisfaction feeling or a new opportunity is a change in a variable of the decision model (in case study 1, the GW consumption which is not considered 0 anymore but can have positive values and, in case study 2, the budget constraint which has been softened).